Why is my dog's skin turning purple?

 What are the signs & symptoms of cyanosis in dogs?

-While the main symptom of cyanosis is blue skin on dogs, there may be other indicators, including:
+While the main symptom of cyanosis is blue gums and skin in dogs, there may be other indicators, including:

 • Respiratory distress, such as panting